 Immediate: Receive appointment from Information Collection Coordinator.
 Obtain packet containing section's Position Checklists.
 Read this entire Position Checklist and review organizational chart.
 Obtain briefing from Team Lead.
 Establish your assigned work area within the FAC.
 Inventory equipment/tools/resources required to accomplish mission tasks.
 Request additional resources from Team Lead.
 Verify important phone numbers from master contact list that was given.
-Coordinate information and liaison on family support service options with other appropriate agencies.
+Coordinate information and lielean on family support soniton antique with other Coordinate information and liaison on family support service options with other appropriate agencies.
 Meets with families who experience emotional difficulties during the interview process.
 Offers guidance to FM personnel during times of stress.
+The standarde to the personner daming times of stress.
 Works to coordinate social activities and events for after-work hours to ease the stresses of long work cycles.
 Provides discretion and confidentiality of all verbal and written documentation concerning the deceased, next of kin, and family members.
 Intermediate: Review interview sheets to be completed to understand the process.
 Take part in briefing of interviewers and data entry personnel to ensure all understand the overall information management system and their specific duties and responsibilities.
 Develop just-in-time training modules for FM staff on signs and symptoms of stress and stress reduction techniques.
 Attend team transition briefings at shift change.
 Read Situation Report that is created for each operational period.